Useful tips on tipping, eating, money, taxis and other things when travelling in Argentina in South America.

 Shopping hours in Argentina

-Typically, shops open at 9.00 or 10.00 in the morning and close around 20.00 (8 PM).
-On Saturdays, they are often closed in the afternoon (close at 1 or 2 in the afternoon), and on Sundays, they are closed.
-Big shopping centres can have longer hours and may even be open on Sundays.
+Typically, shops open at 9 or 10 am and close around 8pm.
+On Saturdays they are often closed in the afternoon (closing at around 1 or 2pm), and on Sundays they are closed all day.
+Larger shopping centres may have longer hours and may even be open on Sundays.

 Banks, telecom shops and similar “non-commercial” entities may have much shorter opening hours.
-Make sure you check for opening hours if you need one.
+Make sure you check the opening hours if you need to visit this kind of business.

 Currency and money in Argentina

-In the bad old days (Kirchner government) the Argentine peso was not convertible.
-There was an officially controlled exchange rate that did not reflect the “real” value of the peso.
-If you wanted to get a better deal for your dollars/euros you could go to a “black market” currency exchange.
-It was so accepted so it was more like a “greyish” market.
-It was actually called “the blue currency market”.
+In previous times, the Argentine peso was not convertible.
+There was an officially controlled exchange rate that did not reflect the real value of the peso.
+If you wanted to get a better deal for your dollars/euros you could go to a black market currency exchange (known as the blue currency market).

-The Macri government changed all this and, there was no longer any need to go to the grey/blue market.
-Today you can even order paper money from a currency exchange office before you go to Argentina (previously very difficult or not possible).
-What will happen now, with the new (Kirchner) government, remains to be seen.
+The Macri government changed all this and today, you can even order paper money from a currency exchange office before you go to Argentina (something that was previously very difficult or even impossible).
+What will happen now with the new (Kirchner) government remains to be seen.

-The currency in Argentina is pesos (the name is just like in Chile, but the value is different).
-They use the symbol $, so be careful how you interpret some sums.
+The currency in Argentina is pesos (the same name as in Chile but with a different value) and the symbol used is $, so be careful how you interpret some sums.
 The international currency code is ARS.
 A peso is divided into 100 centavos.

 At the time of writing (early 2018):